vatsalm30/BlockBazzar/README.md

 ## Features

-- Create and manage NFT collections.
+- Create and manage Product lines.
-- Mint new NFTs.
+- Creat new Products.
-- Buy and sell NFTs securely.
+- Buy and sell Products securely.
 - User-friendly React.js frontend.
-- Integration with Ethereum using Truffle.
+- Integration with Blockchain technology using Truffle.
 - Secure authentication and authorization.
 - User profiles and transaction history.